Build the greatest game.

 -

-Students ages 13–18 are eligible to join, whether they’re new to game development or already have experience.
+Students in 6th-12th grade (ages 11-18) are eligible to join, whether they’re new to game development or already have experience.

 -